BrianReevz/terraform-example-foundation/3-networks-dual-svpc/README.md

 If you provisioned the prerequisites listed in the [Dedicated Interconnect README](./modules/dedicated_interconnect/README.md), follow these steps to enable Dedicated Interconnect to access on-premises resources.

+1. Rename `interconnect.tf.example` to `interconnect.tf` in the shared envs folder in `3-networks-dual-svpc/envs/shared`
+1. Update the file `interconnect.tf` with values that are valid for your environment for the interconnects, locations, candidate subnetworks, vlan_tag8021q and peer info.
 1. Rename `interconnect.tf.example` to `interconnect.tf` in base_env folder in `3-networks-dual-svpc/modules/base_env`.
 1. Update the file `interconnect.tf` with values that are valid for your environment for the interconnects, locations, candidate subnetworks, vlan_tag8021q and peer info.
+1. Set variable `enable_dedicated_interconnect` to `true`
 1. The candidate subnetworks and vlan_tag8021q variables can be set to `null` to allow the interconnect module to auto generate these values.

 ### Using Partner Interconnect

 If you provisioned the prerequisites listed in the [Partner Interconnect README](./modules/partner_interconnect/README.md) follow this steps to enable Partner Interconnect to access on-premises resources.

+1. Rename `partner_interconnect.tf.example` to `partner_interconnect.tf` in the shared envs folder in `3-networks-dual-svpc/envs/shared`
+1. Rename `partner_interconnect.auto.tfvars.example` to `partner_interconnect.auto.tfvars` in the shared envs folder in `3-networks-dual-svpc/envs/shared`
+1. Update the file `interconnect.tf` with values that are valid for your environment for the interconnects, locations, candidate subnetworks, vlan_tag8021q and peer info.
 1. Rename `partner_interconnect.tf.example` to `partner_interconnect.tf` in the base-env folder in `3-networks-dual-svpc/modules/base_env` .
+1. Update the `enable_partner_interconnect` to `true` in each `main.tf` file in the environment folder in `3-networks-dual-svpc/envs/<environment>` .
 1. Update the file `partner_interconnect.tf` with values that are valid for your environment for the VLAN attachments, locations, and candidate subnetworks.
 1. The candidate subnetworks variable can be set to `null` to allow the interconnect module to auto generate this value.